link1900/agra-ranker/README.md

 ### Refactor Cleanups
 - fix the top menu so that it looks nice in firefox and has highlighting
-- force https and piggy back on heroku certs
+- (DONE) force https and piggy back on heroku certs
 - make the login screen work with lastpass and normal auto complete
 - Move table to a directive
 - fix sire selector to always get all results or do inactive paging